Computational-conSequences/fastpangenomes/README.md

 # fast pangenomes
 This is a set of programs, scripts, etc, needed to quickly organize prokaryotic genomes into "species"-level groups (pangenomes, or, plainly, to try and accomodate new genomes into the hierarchies existing elsewhere.
-So, this needs a apipeline, and an explanation of what the pipeline would accomplish.
+So, this needs a scripted pipeline, and an explanation of what the pipeline would accomplish.
+We will get there at some point.

 ## Scripts/programs